It’s almost a right of passage for a motion designer to have a go at creating a glitch effect in After Effects at some point in their career.

 Now if you scrub through the timeline, you should see the fractal noise randomly change.

 The next thing we need to do is precompose this base noise layer, by choosing Layer > Precompose.

 Make sure move all attributes is checked and name the precomp something like: Core Glitch Effect.

-Select this Core Glitch Effect composition and duplicate it by choosing: Edit > Duplicate, or pressing Ctrl+D on your keyboard (cmd+D if you're on a mac).
+Select the Core Glitch Effect composition and duplicate it by choosing: Edit > Duplicate, or pressing Ctrl+D on your keyboard (cmd+D if you’re on a mac).